-A systemic risk regulator will be critically dependent on individual initiative and out-of-the-box thinking, to say nothing of their importance to robust inquiry in day-to-day bank supervision.
+FRBNY needs to adopt some of these characteristics, to develop a culture of critical challenge.
+A systemic risk focus will require individual initiative and out-of-the-box thinking; these attributes will lead to robust inquiry in day-to-day bank supervision.
 This issue is the responsibility of the senior managers.
 They need to encourage dissent rather than stifle it.
 Even if the senior officers are themselves unafraid of speaking up, they may inadvertently be encouraging those below them not to do so.